 The Message Pack Decoder will write the received data into the Decoder RAM, and validate that no errors occurred in the SPI Message using the Checksum unit.

-The Wishbone Slave Controller will output an acknowledge signal to the Wishbone interface, in order to notify the Wishbone Master that the command has been completed.
+The Wishbone Slave Controller will drive acknowledge signal to the Wishbone interface, in order to notify the Wishbone Master that the command has been completed.
 In case of RAM read, the data will be read from the Decoder RAM, and will be transmitted through the Wishbone interface.

 3.4 Slave Host Design